ahmed965/mini-projects-js-css/accordion/README.md

 # Accordion

-A javaScript accordion with little CSS
+A javaScript accordion with little CSS.